iptq/sctf_problems/2016Q1/problems/pyth_hash/readme.md

 The oracle lives at http://problems1.2016q1.sctf.io:17117/.
 It accepts a base64-encoded input passed via the query string, for up to 32 bytes of input (post-base64-decode).

-Players can interface with the oracle using your browser (e.g. http://problems1.2016q1.sctf.io:17117/?dGhlIGZsYWc=), cURL, or anything, really.
+Players can interface with the oracle using their browser (e.g. http://problems1.2016q1.sctf.io:17117/?dGhlIGZsYWc=), cURL, or anything, really.

     $ hash() { curl 'http://problems1.2016q1.sctf.io:17117/?'"$(echo -n $1 | base64)"; }
     $ hash 'the flag'